aastharaj14/SwiftAI/README.md

-# 🚀 ReplyAI : Smart Email Assistant
+# 🚀 SwiftAI : Smart Email Assistant

 An AI-powered email reply generator that creates professional and contextual email responses using **Google Gemini AI**.